Five Free Hobbies to Pick up This Spring

 A word of warning: Before getting wrapped up too tightly in programming theory, which can get real complicated real fast, try writing a simple program to complete some task you find yourself doing again and again in the same way.
 It could be as simple as calculating the number of moles present in a sample of ideal gas given its pressure, volume, and temperature, or as complicated as balancing your budget.
 The possibilities are limited only by your imagination (and, to some extent, by your skill at searching Stack Overflow for a solution to the problem you want to solve), so take a crack at it and see what happens.
 The results will likely be good.

-Alright, I’ll admit this one isn’t free.
-But it’s worth mentioning, I think, because of its versatility.
+Alright, I’ll admit that this one isn’t free, but it’s worth mentioning because of its versatility.
 With an oven, some ingredients, and a dash of creativity, you can bake just about anything you put your mind to.

 Even if you've never baked a day in your life, it's easy to start.
 Sites like Supercook and Allrecipes can help you narrow in on the perfect recipe for your occasion, and others, like the Food Network, give exceptional tips to help you perfect your technique.